voostindie/vincents-productivity-suite-for-alfred/README.md

 2. Go to the project root: `cd vincents-productivity-suite-for-alfred`
 3. Install all required libraries: `bundle install`

+**Important**: if you use macOS's system Ruby, you will need to use `sudo` for the last command!

-Now a `exe/vps help` should work.
+After all this, an `exe/vps help` should work.
 For easier use on the command-line you might want to add the `exe` directory to your `PATH`.

 ### Alfred